Pieter Hendrik Kritzinger: Participation in Anglo Boer War

-Capture

 Kritzinger invaded the Cape Colony once again at Norvalspont on 19 May 1901.
 Invested with more authority than he had formerly had, he united the rebel units in the area under him, then rode southwards and sent out, in all directions and under competent leaders, smaller sections whose number continually increased.
 He occupied Jamestown in the Eastern Cape on 2 June 1901, but found himself hard-pressed when mobile units descended upon him.

+On 12 June 1901 General Kritzinger issued his 'Stormberg Proclamation'.
+He declared that the Orange Free State Occupation Proclamations of November 1899 were still valid and that the north-eastern part of the Cape Colony was still under the control of the Orange Free State and that martial law was still applicable.
+This Proclamation determined that all of the inhabitants of the north-eastern part of the Cape Colony were still viewed as subjects of the Orange Free State and not of the Cape Colony, and that any assistance to the imperial forces would be regarded as treason and punishable.
+Under these orders, pro-British black prisoners of war, regardless of whether they had been armed, were summarily executed.
+In response, the British court-martialed and executed Boers for killing black prisoners of war.

+Capture

 He retreated to the Orange Free State again on 14 August 1901 and went to the Zastron district where he annihilated a British unit under Colonel A Murray at the Battle of Kwaggafontein on 20 September 1901.
 Continually harried in the Southern Orange Free State, Kritzinger's Commando invaded the Cape Colony for a third time at Sanddrif on 15 December 1901.
 Once again the enemy converged upon him from all sides and he was driven westwards in the direction of the railway line to the north.
 As he crossed the line on 16 December 1901 he was gravely wounded and taken prisoner while attempting to rescue a comrade, Lieutenant Gerrit Boldingh.
 Kritzinger safely reached the other side, but saw that Boldingh had been hit by a bullet, and turned back within a rain of bullet fire out of the nearby British blockhouse to go and rescue him.
 According to the Aliwal North newspaper this act of bravery was worthy of a Victoria Cross, if Kritzinger had fought on the British side.